Jakobeha/treescript/README.md

 AST data is a text-based format which encodes TreeScript values and abstract syntax trees for any language.
 It consists of a sequence of "words" separated by spaces and newlines.

 AST data encodes a sequence of values, and each value is separated by a newline.
 A primitive integer, float, or string is represented by the literal "integer", "float", or "string", followed by the (32-bit signed) integer, float, or escaped quoted string which is the content.
-A record is represented by the literal record's head, followed by it's children - e.g. `Foo[Bar[], 5]` is represented by `Foo Bar integer 5`.
+A record is represented by the literal record's head, followed by the # of properties, followed by each property - e.g. `Foo[Bar[], 5]` is represented by `Foo 2 Bar 0 integer 5`.
 Thus AST data is prefix notation.

 Each AST node corresponds to a record.
 The head is the created by combining the node's target language, an underscore, and its name - e.g. `Java_While`.